 Transition words tie two thoughts together and add fluency to writing.
-Words such as “although,” “however,” and “for example,” play an important role to help move smoothly from one paragraph to another.
-However, they also help a reader to understand location, similarities and differences, or main points.
-There are several categories of concluding transitions, and understanding each is important to choosing a good word or phrase for a sentence or paragraph.
-We've included helpful lists, and printable worksheets below.
+They also help readers to understand location, similarities and differences, or main points.
+There are several categories of transition words and understanding each is important to choosing good transition words and phrases for a sentence or paragraph.

 Place and Space Transition Words

 |These transition words of place and space help the reader understand location.

 Example: Nearby, the teachers were meeting in a closed-door session.

 |List of Transition Words (Open Place and Space Transition Words)|

 Comparison / Contrast Transition Words

 |These transition words of comparison and contrast emphasize either the similarities of two ideas or the difference between them.